-The balance owed on installment accounts, such as mortgages and auto loans, should ideally be 49% – 30% of the original loan amount.
+The balance owed on installment accounts, such as mortgages and auto loans, should ideally be 49% or less of the original loan amount.

 Considering the difficult nature of paying down an auto loan or mortgage this is the most difficult aspect of the FICO score to control but, no one expects you to pay down half your mortgage to boost your scores a bit.